mfp20/FUZIX/Kernel/platform-rpipico_rt/README.md

 You need to install the [Raspberry Pi Pico SDK](https://www.raspberrypi.org/documentation/pico/getting-started/).

 ```
-cd Kernel/platform-rpipico
+cd Kernel/platform-rpipico_rt
 vi Makefile
 # At this point, you need to edit the Makefile to tell it where the Raspberry Pi Pico SDK lives.
 make image -j
 ```

-You should now end up with `build/fuzix.uf2` and `filesystem.uf2`.
-The `uf2` files can be flashed onto the Pico in the usual way (i.e. connect it up as a mass storage device and copy the files on).
+You should now end up with `build/fuzix.uf2` and `build/filesystem.uf2`.
+Both the `uf2` files must be flashed onto the Pico in the usual way; if it doesn't work run the flash_nuke example from pico-examples repository in order to clean the flash first.
+(i.e. connect it up as a mass storage device and copy the files on).
 Alternatively, you can use OpenOCD to load `build/fuzix.elf`.
+If it doesn't work after the second file has been flashed in, run the flash_nuke example from pico-examples repository in order to clean the flash;
+then upload both files again.
-Once the board has rebooted it will appear as a USB serial device which you can connect to.
-Alternatively, connect a terminal to UART 0 on the Pico.
+Once the board has rebooted it will appear as a USB serial devices which you can connect to.
+Alternatively, connect a terminal to UART0 on the Pico.

 If you want to use an SD card, note that only filesystems up to 32MB are supported.
 To format a file system, do this from the Fuzix shell: